-One of the good points of living far away from the city centre is that usually the rent price is cheaper than in the city centre, and the accommodations tend to be better.
+One of the good points of living far away from the city center is that usually the rent price is cheaper than in the city center, and the accommodations tend to be better.
 So often, it’s worth giving a chance to these areas.

 So now it’s easier to understand the division of the regions in Dublin, isn’t it?